 Reading Stories is an Excellent Way to Learn English!

-As a child, perhaps you have a memory of your parent or grandparents reading you stories while you’re sitting on their lap.
-Back then, you might be blissfully unaware that you have listed to different stories, and that you have enjoyed the experience.
+As a child, perhaps you have a memory of your parents or grandparents reading you stories while you’re sitting on their lap.
+Back then, you might be blissfully unaware that you have listened to different stories, and that you have enjoyed the experience.
 You might not be aware but listening to stories is an excellent way to learn new words and methods to communicate your ideas or messages to other people.
 This is an example of how story-based learning can be a highly effective method for your English language acquisition as it promotes listening comprehension skills.

 A good English story encourages us to keep on reading.
 It inspires us to turn to the next page because we are curious about what happens next.
 What the main characters would do, what would they say.
 These are just some of the things that we want to find out.
 Also, stories make us feel different emotions –anger, happiness, fear, curiosity, and more.
 When we are deeply engaged in the story, it’s easy to feel that we are actually a part of it.
 This relatable experience encourages us to read more, and ultimately enhance our English skills in the process.